 Course note: Students are strongly encouraged to have taken or be concurrently enrolled in M19-511.

 Fall 1 and 2; Tuesdays 1 to 4 p.m.

 A. James, PhD, MPH

-This course will introduce students to the most commonly used qualitative methods for medical-related research.
+This course will introduce students to the most commonly used qualitative methods for health-related research and implementation science.
 It will provide a foundation in the application of qualitative methods to medical and health research.
 Topics addressed will include uses of qualitative data, designing studies, sampling strategies, collecting data, and qualitative analysis.
 A variety of methods will be discussed, with an emphasis on using focus groups and various interviewing techniques.
-Using case-based examples from active research studies, students will learn the best practices in qualitative research and how to critically evaluate qualitative studies and articles, and fundamentals of writing strong qualitative aims for grant proposals.
-Upon completion of the course, students will be able to plan, conduct, and analyze a qualitative study.
+Using case-based examples from active research studies, students will learn the best practices in qualitative research, how to plan and critically evaluate qualitative studies and articles, and fundamentals of writing strong qualitative aims for grant proposals.
+Upon completion of the course, students will be able to plan, propose, conduct, and analyze a qualitative study.
 Course activities are primarily discussion-based and include: case-based presentations, literature critique, and study development.
 All deliverables are purposefully designed to help a student walk through the steps of planning, proposing, and conducting qualitative research.
 Guest lectures by trained qualitative methodologists who are active qualitative researchers are included.

 Course notes: No pre-requisites.
 Having access to qualitative data will enhance the student’s experience, but is not required.